-According to the Regional Plan, privately held land within the watershed is designated as Urban Settlement (along the Bedford Highway, Highway 102, and the eastern end of Hammonds Plains Road), Urban Reserve (around Susies and Quarrie Lakes and the southern end of the watershed), Rural Commuter (south of Hammonds Plains Road, and Open Space and Natural Resource (in the centre of the watershed).
-There are also two areas designated as Business / Industrial Park which correspond to the Bayers Lake Business Park and the Atlantic Acres Industrial Park in Hammonds Plains.
+According to the Regional Plan, privately held land within the watershed is designated as Urban Settlement (along the Bedford Highway, Highway 102, and the eastern end of Hammonds Plains Road), Orban Reserve (around Susies and Quarrie Lakes and the southern end of the watershed), Rural Computer (south of Hammonds Plains Road, and Obset States and Netaral Presented (in the centre of the watershed).
+There are also two areas designated as Examples and the Atlantic Acres Industrial Park in Hammonds Plains.
 The Highway 102 West Corridor Lands are designated as Urban Settlement and Urban Reserve.